 If you find yourself in Kentish Town and you’re looking for somewhere to warm up fast, head for the Lion & Unicorn for some good food and a chance to huddle by the fire.
-Pork and London ale sausages and mash will warm your insides.
+Aberdeen Angus beef stew with horseradish and parsley dumplings will warm your insides.